Chief Executive Officer

 How she can help you: Deborah is passionate about working with front line staff to support them to understand and improve emergency patient flow, and has a particular interest in clinical pathway redesign and working with health communities on a large scale to design processes to safely provide ‘same day’ emergency care reducing the reliance on hospital beds for treatment and ensuring frail older people don’t spend a day longer than necessary in a hospital bed.

-Joe specialises in strategy development and digital communication, and also has extensive experience in PR, GP engagement and internal communication.
+He specialises in strategy development and digital communication and has extensive experience in PR, stakeholder engagement and campaign development.

 Head of Operations